Rest for Women with Cancer

 Rest for Mothers with Low Income

-This program is held every summer, usually at the end of July.
+This program is held every summer, usually in June.
 The minimum age to attend is 25.
 Marital status does not matter.

 Applicants must complete an application form, a confidential health form, and include a referral from a professional with whom they have a relationship, for example, a counselor, a social worker, a healthcare professional, a clergyperson.